HaydnVH/Witchcraft/CodingStandard.md

 Iterators need not be random access, or reversible, or even connected to a "container" in the traditional sense.
 Ranged-based `for` loops should be supported whenever possible, and all this requires is that when the iterator is no longer valid, it is equal to `end()`.
 Any iterator support beyond this is simply icing on the cake.

-When the data you want to iterate is not a "container" in the traditional sense, it can be useful to create a "Proxy" class which represents a query or the result of some function.
-This Proxy class doesn't need to provide any functionality other than `begin()` and `end()`, but may store data related to the query that created it.
-The `Tokenizer` class (in `src/tools/strtoken.h`) is a good example of a proxy which provides non-trivial iterators that act on a non-traditional "collection".

 Check out [this article](https://www.internalpointers.com/post/writing-custom-iterators-modern-cpp) for some tips on writing your own iterator class.

+Support for ranges and views should be provided whenever possible, as appropriate.
+Most of this "Just Works" as long as basic iterators are provided.

 # Error Handling

 First, some definitions; There are 4 different types of results from an operation:
 - *Success* means that the operation completed as expected.
 - *Warning* means that something went wrong, but the operation still produced a usable result.
-- *Error* mens that the operation failed, but the engine as a whole can continue running.
+- *Error* means that the operation failed, but the engine as a whole can continue running.
 - A *Fatal Error* is an error so severe that the engine cannot continue running.

 There are two ways to properly handle errors in C++: exceptions and return values.
 Witchcraft uses both, as appropriate.